cjkent/osiris/README.md

 An API can be deployed to AWS or run locally with a Maven command.
 It can also be run in an IDE with one method call.

-Note: Osiris should be considered alpha quality at the moment.
+Note: Osiris should be considered beta quality at the moment.
 It is a proof-of-concept and should be used with caution.
-It is probably buggy and insecure and it might set your hair on fire.
+It is probably buggy and it might set your hair on fire.

 For more details please see the wiki pages on [getting started](https://github.com/cjkent/osiris/wiki/Getting-Started) and [creating an API](https://github.com/cjkent/osiris/wiki/Creating-an-API).